elemental-lf/benji/_sources/configuration.rst.txt

 Number of reader threads when reading from a backup source.
 Also affects the internal read queue length.
-It is highly recommended to increase this number to increase this number to get better concurrency and performance.
+It is highly recommended to increase this number to get better concurrency and performance.

 * name: **simultaneousWrites**
 * type: integer
 * default: ``1``

 Number of writer threads when restoring a version.
 Also affects the internal write queue length.
-It is highly recommended to increase this number to increase this number to get better concurrency and performance.
+It is highly recommended to increase this number to get better concurrency and performance.

 I/O Module rbd
 ~~~~~~~~~~~~~~